Heart disease is one of the leading causes of death in the United States. In fact, there's a cardiovascular disease death every 36 seconds in the US.

 You may have heart how important vitamin D is for the heart, but did you know that vitamin K helps move it away from arteries and into the bones?
 It protects arteries and prevents clotting.
 Vitamin K2 is mostly found in fermented dairy products and fermented soybeans (natto).
 Check out Why Not Natural's liquid D3-K2 here.

-When taken in combination with B6, this lowers levels of homocysteine, an amino acid linked to heart disease.
-You can get B12 from animal products or supplement.
-Check out Why Not Natural's B12 here.
+When taken in combination, B vitamins lower the levels of homocysteine, an amino acid linked to heart disease.
+Check out Why Not Natural's B Complex here.

 4. Omega 3s